 There are a few different types of mounts for CB antennas, from permanent type ones that are bolted on to the roof of your car to more temporary type options.
-While any good glue used to be a popular option for antenna mounts, its tendency to degrade over time made it sub-optimal.
+While any good glue used to be a popular option for antenna mounts, its tendency to degrade over time made it inadequate.

-The most popular current type of antenna mount is the magnet-type variety, which is easier to attach and detach when you need to.
-Keep in mind that you should check and clean the roof of your vehicle before attaching a magnet mount antenna, as it may scratch the paint otherwise.
+Currently, the most common type of antenna mount is the magnet-type variety, which is easier to attach and detach when you need to.
+Keep in mind that you should check and clean the roof of your vehicle before attaching a magnet mount antenna, or else it may scratch the paint.